 Once the number has been ported out, all of your calls and texts will be forwarded to the new device, where attackers can then intercept passcodes that may be texted to your phone as a method of two-factor authentication and gain access to your online accounts.

 You might not know this is happening until your device has lost service.
 But once this happens, seek help immediately.
 Thieves may be able to change your passwords, steal money from your accounts, and use all of your personal information against you.

 Of course, the first step is making sure you have two-factor authentication enabled on all accounts and regularly changing your passwords.

 When given the opportunity, use an authenticator app for two-factor authentication instead of a SMS text message.
-Text messages are convenient in the short-term, but third-party authentication apps like Google Authenticator and Authy make it much harder for thieves to break into your accounts.
+Text messages are convenient in the short-term, but third-party authentication apps like Microsoft Authenticator and Authy make it much harder for thieves to break into your accounts.

 Most carriers have you set a PIN when you create an account (one that’s required whenever someone makes a change to your account).
 Make sure you’ve set up a strong PIN and keep that information private.

 However, some carriers, like AT&T, may use the last four digits of your social security into your default PIN, so you want to make sure it’s something completely unique, too.
 (Hint: birthdays, anniversaries, and PINs like “12345” are not secure.)

 Don’t have a PIN?
 Call your carrier’s customer service or set one up online—and ask about other methods to secure your account while you’re at it.

 T-Mobile, AT&T, and other mobile carriers are reminding customers to take advantage of their free services to help block identity thieves from easily porting your number to another provider.
 Every provider is aware of this and every one has a different solution.